Cardio Exercises for Knees

 Is Walking One of Easy Cardio Exercises for Bad Knees?

 Walking causes forces of approximately 1.5 – 3 times your body weight to the knee joint, and for every additional pound gained it will then multiply the forces 2 -3 times the force.
-On the other hand, every additional pound loss it will decrease the amount force transmitted through the knee joint.
+On the other hand, every additional pound loss will decrease the amount of force transmitted through the knee joint.
 Walking is good if the knee problems are not too severe.
-For severe knee problems, other low impact exercises listed above may be a better option.
+For severe knee problems, other low-impact exercises listed above may be a better option.

 What if My Knees Hurt with Low Impact Cardio Exercises?

-To schedule an appointment with a JOI Orthopedic Knee Doctor, call JOI-2000, schedule online, or click the link below.
+To schedule an appointment with a JOI Orthopedic Knee Doctor, call 904-JOI-2000, schedule online, or click the link below.